AI-Robotic-Labs/iot-ai/README.md

 - **Rust**: The programming language used to build the system.
 - **Tokio**: A library for handling asynchronous tasks.
 - **Serde**: A library for processing data.
+- **ROS2 Client**: Library is API that allow users to implement ROS 2 code in various programming languages.